vNaonLu/leetcode-daily/README.md

 ## Activity
 ![progress](./assets/progress.svg)

-More information about full activity can be found at:
+More information about full activities can be found at:

 - Submissions in 2023: [docs/2023.md](./docs/2023.md)
 - Submissions in 2022: [docs/2022.md](./docs/2022.md)